France–Ivory Coast relations: Post Independence

 Immediately after obtaining independence, Ivory Coast came under the French sphere of influence known as Françafrique.
 Relations between both nations became close and France became Ivory Coast's largest trading partner.

 In October 2000, Laurent Gbagbo became President of Ivory Coast.
 In 2002, the First Ivorian Civil War began mainly as a result of economic, ethnic and religious tension between the northern and southern parts of the country.
 France sent troops to the country to maintain peace and mediated during the civil war to negotiate a return to peace in the nation.

 In November 2004, an armed conflict took place when Ivorian government jets attacked French peacekeepers in the northern part of the country where they were stationed there as part of Opération Licorne, the French military operation in support of the United Nations Operation in Ivory Coast (UNOCI).
 Nine French peacekeepers were killed in the attack.
 As a result, French military forces subsequently clashed with Ivorian troops and government-loyal mobs, and the French Air Force destroyed the entire Ivorian Air Force.
 These incidents were followed by massive anti-French protests in Ivory Coast and led to mobs attacking European nationals in the country.
 France sent an additional 600 soldiers to the country.
 In March 2007, a peace agreement was signed between the Ivorian government and the rebels.

 In November 2010, the Second Ivorian Civil War began as a result of the 2010 Ivorian presidential election.
 In April 2011, French forces arrested Laurent Gbagbo at his residence in Abidjan thus ending the civil war.
 As a result, Alassane Ouattara became President of Ivory Coast.

 There have been several high-level visits between leaders of both nations.
 In August 2017, President Ouattara traveled to Paris to meet with French President Emmanuel Macron.
 In December 2019, President Macron paid a visit to Abidjan.

+In December 2024, Alassane Ouattara announced that the French military base in Abidjan would be handed over to Côte d'Ivoire in January 2025.
+On February 20, 2025, France officially handed over its sole military base in Ivory Coast to local authorities, marking a significant shift in their bilateral relations.
+This decision aligns with France's broader strategy to reduce its military footprint in West Africa, following similar withdrawals from countries like Chad, Senegal, Mali, Niger, and Burkina Faso.
+The base, previously home to the 43rd Marine Infantry Battalion (43rd BIMA), has been transferred to Ivorian control and renamed Camp Thomas d'Aquin Ouattara, in honor of the nation's first army chief.
+This move reflects Ivory Coast's growing emphasis on national sovereignty and the modernization of its armed forces.
+France had occupied the Port-Bouët military base for more than 50 years.